oplS15projects/FP4-proposal/README.md

 ## Group Responsibilities

 ### Patrick Lehane
 I will handle enemy movements, enemy collisions with the player, enemy spells/attacks, display of experience & health, and the experience/level system.
+I will also work on the save/resume feature which will be accessible in the pause menu and the title screen.

 ### Andrew Gabriel
 I will write the code for making the player character jump and for detecting collision with the wall and the ground.
 This will be in time for the first milestone.